claradwianggraini62-lab/Clara-Portofolio/README.md

 5. Interactive Visualizations - Generates visual summaries using Matplotlib and Seaborn for better interpretation.

-**Customer Behavior Analysis & Future Purchase Prediction**
+🤑**Customer Behavior Analysis & Future Purchase Prediction**

 This project analyzes e-commerce customer behavior using demographic and behavioral data.
 The goal is to:
 1. Identify key customer segments based on spending and satisfaction.
 2. Understand factors influencing loyalty and repurchase.
-3. 3.
-Build a predictive model to estimate which customers are likely to make future purchases.
+3. Build a predictive model to estimate which customers are likely to make future purchases.

+*🥗 Comprehensive Healthy Meal Dataset Analysis*

+This project provides an end-to-end exploratory and statistical analysis of a Healthy Meal Dataset, including visualization, nutritional comparisons, statistical testing, and automated daily meal plan recommendations based on diet types.